Near Windsor Heights in Brooke County, West Virginia — The American South (Appalachia)

 Erected 1981 by West Virginia Department of Culture and History.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Beech Bottom Fort (approx. 3.3 miles away); West Liberty (approx. 4.2 miles away); Morgan's Raid (approx. 4.8 miles away in Ohio); Morgan's Raid (approx. 5.3 miles away in Ohio); Oglebay Mansion Museum (approx. 5.6 miles away); Bethany Turnpike Tunnels (approx. 5.8 miles away); Waugh Flour Mills (approx. 5.8 miles away); Bethany / Bethany College (approx. 6.1 miles away).
+Beech Bottom Fort (approx. 3.3 miles away); West Liberty Morgan's Raid (approx. 4.8 miles away in Ohio); a different marker also named Morgan's Raid (approx. 5.3 miles away in Ohio); Serpentine Drive (approx. 5.4 miles away); Carriage House Glass (approx. 5½ miles away); Farm Residence (approx. 5½ miles away); Greenhouses (approx. 5½ miles away).

 Categories. • Agriculture • Churches & Religion • Native Americans •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on July 7, 2012, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 427 times since then.
+This page has been viewed 446 times since then and 3 times this year.
 Photos: 1, 2, 3, 4. submitted on July 7, 2012, by Mike Wintermantel of Pittsburgh, Pennsylvania.